Reboot-Codes/dnd-dot-local/README.md

 Like D&D Beyond, but local.

+> Note: DND.Local is not ready for usage yet!
+We're working hard to get it ready, but for the time being, you'll have to use something like [D&D Beyond](https://dndbeyond.com).
+Check back for updates on development and features. - Reboot

 Designed to be super easy to use and run multiple sessions with persistent memory for longer games.
 Super simple to setup too, just 1 docker compose command and you're off to the races!
 (No setup needed, just create a game as a DM.)

 ## Install